usnistgov/metaschema/scripts/xslt3-ts/README.md

 \* One of `-s`, `-json`, `-it` or `-nogo` must be used, and `-s` and `-json` (XML or JSON source) are mutually exclusive.

-See docs for more and for hints: https://www.saxonica.com/saxon-js/documentation/index.html#!nodejs/command-line
+See SaxonJS documentation for more and for hints: https://www.saxonica.com/saxon-js/documentation/index.html#!nodejs/command-line

-For serialization settings:

 ## How to compile into SEF from CL